AdobeDocs/dynamic-media-classic.en/help/using/info-panel-content-ecatalog.md

 1. Double-click the eCatalog so it opens in Detail View.
 1. Select the **[!UICONTROL InfoPanel Data feed]** panel.
 1. Enter the URL for the CSV file in the Externally Hosted CSV File Location box.
 You can paste the URL into this field or type it directly.
-1. (Optional) Specify a time to update the content using the Schedule Update menus and select **[!UICONTROL Add]**.
+1. (Optional) Specify a time to update the content using the Schedule Update menu and select **[!UICONTROL Add]**.
 You can select multiple times for updating.
 Each update time appears in the Update Times box.
 (To remove a time, select it and select **[!UICONTROL Delete]**.)
 1. (Optional) Select **[!UICONTROL Run Update Now]** to immediately update the content.

 ### Import a tab-delimited or CSV file {#import-a-tab-delimited-or-csv-file}